spring-projects/spring-data-cassandra/README.md

 This includes persistence exception translation, Spring JavaConfig and XML configuration support.
 Define your Spring beans to setup your
 Cassandra ``Cluster`` object, then create your ``Session`` and you are ready to interact with Cassandra using the ``CassandraTemplate``.

-The module also offers table operation builders for ``CREATE TABLE``, ``ALTER TABLE``, and ``DROP TABLE`` operations.
+The module also offers table operation builders for ``CREATE TABLE``, ``ALTER TABLE``, and ``DROP TABLE`` operations, as well as XML namespace support for automatic keyspace creations and optional drops.

 #### Module ``spring-data-cassandra``

-The ``spring-data-cassandra`` module depends on the ``spring-cassandra`` module and adds the familiar Spring Data features like repositories and lightweight POJO persistence.  _The code in the ``spring-data-cassandra`` module is a work in progress and is not yet functional._  We are actively working on its completion, but wanted to make available to the Spring and Cassandra communities the lower level Cassandra template functionality.
+The ``spring-data-cassandra`` module depends on the ``spring-cassandra`` module and adds the familiar Spring Data features like repositories and lightweight POJO persistence.

+_Note: The code in the ``spring-data-cassandra`` module is a work in progress and is not yet functional._

+We are actively working on its completion, but wanted to make the lower level Cassandra template functionality available to the Spring and Cassandra communities.

 #### Best practices